Granite countertops cost an average of $3,250

 Unique appearance: Since granite is a natural stone, each slab is one-of-a-kind, giving your countertop a unique and personal touch.

-Higher cost: Granite is a premium material, so it can be more expensive than other countertop options, so it's important to consider your budget.
+Higher cost: As far as countertop installation goes, granite is a premium material, so it can be more expensive than other countertop options, making budget planning essential.

 Repair challenges: Repairing a chipped, scratched, burnt, or cracked granite countertop can be difficult.
 In some cases, you might need to replace an entire section.